eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 Data for digital twins is made available via EDC in Catena-X. Therefore, submodel descriptors of digital twins MUST be compliant to the following conventions:

 - `id`: The submodel ID must be a UUIDv4 in URN format: "urn:uuid:&lt;UUIDv4&gt;"
-- `idShort`: The name of the aspect model in camel case, e.g. for aspect SerialPartTypization: "serialPartTypization".
+- `idShort`: The name of the aspect model in camel case, e.g. for aspect SerialPart: "serialPart".

 The actual access information for the EDC is part of the endpoint attribute in the submodel descriptor.